Summary

 On the other hand, it should not be big enough to create a choking problem.
 Just be sure that the whole bone fits well into his mouth.

-In the meantime, you should also check how hard the bone is and for that, just hit your knee with the bone.
+In the meantime, you should also check how hard the bone is and just hit your knee with the bone.
 If it strikes hard, then, of course, that’s too hard.
 If not, that is the right one for your teeth because it won’t fracture your dog’s teeth.

 Dental Care Additives

-These additives are capable of killing the bacteria, so you don’t have to worry about bacteria getting deposited on the teeth or gums.
+Most vets suggest having dental care additives because they are odorless, like mouthwashes, which help clean teeth and gums. clean additives can kill the bacteria, so you don’t have to worry about bacteria getting deposited on the teeth or gums.
 Apart from everything, remember to sterilize the dog’s water container after adding the additives.

 Those mentioned above are some smart tricks you can apply to keep the tartar away.
 Remember that these are home remedies.
 But if the tartar buildup is too dense and hard, then, of course, you should seek professional cleaning.